ale99bra/SaANN/README.md

 ### Scaling

-Class for applying scaling to you dataset
+Class for applying scaling to your dataset

 #### Methods